Unity-Technologies/ml-agents/docs/Feature-Memory.md

 * `sequence_length` defines how long the sequences of experiences must be while training.
 In order to use a LSTM, training requires a sequence of experiences instead of single experiences.
-* `memory_size` corresponds to the size of the memory the agent must keep.
-Note that if this number is too small, the agent will not be able to remember a lot of things.
+* `memory_size` corresponds to the size of the memory the Agent must keep.
+Note that if this number is too small, the Agent will not be able to remember a lot of things.
 If this number is too large, the neural network will take longer to train.